Louis Smith (gymnast): Strictly Come Dancing

 Smith took part in the 2012 series of the British television show Strictly Come Dancing; his professional partner was Flavia Cacace.
-From weeks 1–8, his performances received mixed to positive reviews from the judges, until weeks 9–12 when the reviews became more positive and landed him in the top half of the leaderboard.
+From weeks 1–8, his performances received mixed reviews from the judges, until weeks 9–12 when the reviews became more positive and landed him in the top half of the leaderboard.
 He came top of the leaderboard for the first time in the Halloween week with his tango and then again in week 9 with his Charleston, but his best and perfect score came in the grand final with his Showdance, for which he scored a perfect 40.
 Smith and Cacace were announced as the winners of the series in the grand final.
 Smith said "It was brilliant.
 The training was harder than gymnastics as everything was a new challenge.
 I never expected to win – I just went out every week with the aim of doing my best."
 Smith subsequently participated in the 2014 Christmas special with professional, Aliona Vilani.
 The couple won after dancing a quickstep that scored a perfect 10 from all judges.